julianje/Bishop/README.md

     # ObjectNames: OnlyOneNameNeeded

     [AgentParameters]
+    Method: Linear # Determines how costs are treated.
+    # If linear then costs are substracted from rewards.
+    # if discount then costs are treated as future discounts over rewards.
     # Prior over costs and rewards.
     Prior: ScaledUniform
     # Force terrain 0 to be always less costly than the rest?